DevExpress-Examples/aspxgridview-dataitemtemplate-runtime/Readme.md

 <!-- default badges end -->
 # ASP.NET - Create a DataItemTemplate for an ASPxGridView column at Runtime

 This example demonstrates how to create a [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) at runtime.
+The grid cells display the [ASPxHyperLink](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxHyperLink) control created in this template.

 ![ASPxGridView-DataItemTemplate](ASPxGridView-DataItemTemplate.png)